frc1675/brownbook/contributing/github-guide.md

 This will either open a new tab or move you to a new page which runs a text editor in the cloud for you to use through your browser.
 It autosaves your changes as you work.

 #### Make changes
 The content of brownbook is written in Markdown.
-You can find a guide of how to do markdown formatting [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+You can find a guide of how to do Markdown formatting [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 You can also look at the other files in brownbook for examples or lean on other brownbook contributors to help you get started.

 You can make new files and directories using the buttons here near the top of the file list.